Pink Star (diamond)

-The Pink Star, formerly known as the Steinmetz Pink, is a diamond weighing 59.60 carat (11.92 g), rated in color as Fancy Vivid Pink by the Gemological Institute of America.
-The Pink Star was mined by De Beers in 1999 in South Africa, and weighed 132.5 carat in the rough.
+The Pink Star, formerly known as the Steinmetz Pink, is a diamond weighing 59.60 carats (11.92 g), rated in color as Fancy Vivid Pink by the Gemological Institute of America.
+The Pink Star was mined by De Beers in 1999 in South Africa, and weighed 132.5 carats in the rough.
 The Pink Star is the largest known diamond having been rated Vivid Pink.
 As a result of this exceptional rarity, the Beny Steinmetz Group called Steinmetz Diamonds took a cautious 20 months to cut the Pink.
 It was unveiled in Monaco on 29 May 2003 in a public ceremony.